 Research and Innovation

-Dorset County Hospital Foundation Trust is a district general hospital located in Dorchester and is part of the Clinical Research Network Wessex.
+Dorset County Hospital NHS Foundation Trust (DCHFT) is a district general hospital located in Dorchester and is part of the Clinical Research Network Wessex.
 The Research and Innovation Department has been operational since 2001 and has a centralised team of approximately 25-30 staff.
 We are based in the Trust Headquarters building on Bridport Road.
 In line with the vision for the future of UK clinical research delivery being patient-centred, we also have an active group of volunteer patient research ambassadors (PRAs).

 What is research?

 Clinical research is crucial to the discovery and development of new drugs, technologies and practices in healthcare in the NHS and, indeed, the world.
 Clinical research is a key focus within the Trust, and we strive to turn research findings into new or improved clinical practice for our patients.

 The below video produced by the University of Leeds for the National Institute for Health Research (NIHR) provides a comprehensive overview of what research is.

 We host research funded by external organisations including the National Institute for Health Research (NIHR) and the life science industry.
 Conducting research studies helps the Trust realise its vision to be a beacon of the NHS, delivering 21st century healthcare.
 We also encourage research led by the hospital and can help with the design, set-up and delivery of this research.